 Some jurisdictions also require judges to suspend sentences immediately after they are handed down.
 Mandatory sentencing provisions also restrict the ability of judges to suspend the execution of a sentence just as they restrict a judges power to suspend the imposition of a sentence.

 Suspended sentences in criminal law vary depending on the nature and of the suspended sentence and the court executing the sentence.
 Some courts suspend sentences entirely in favor of a diversionary sentences like community service or anger management classes, while others don't.
-No matter what criminal matter you're facing, you should immediately get a free case evaluation from a criminal defense attorney to better understand your situation.
+No matter what criminal matter you're facing, you should get in touch with an experienced criminal defense attorney to better understand your situation.